yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 ### 8.1 `potential_analysis`

-This is still the best reference implementation for a full command lifecycle.
+`potential_analysis` is still the best reference implementation for a full command lifecycle.

-In current code it:
+Its workflow is:

-1. requires a database manager
+1. require a database manager
-2. parses the model and map files
+2. parse the model and map files
-3. optionally rewrites model metadata for simulation mode
+3. optionally rewrite model metadata for simulation mode
-4. normalizes map values
+4. normalize map values
-5. selects atoms and bonds, attaching fresh local-potential entries
+5. select atoms and bonds, attaching fresh local-potential entries
-6. samples map values around selected atoms
+6. sample map values around selected atoms
-7. classifies atoms into group structures
+7. classify atoms into group structures
-8. runs either alpha training or direct local fitting
+8. run either alpha training or direct local fitting
-9. runs potential fitting
+9. run potential fitting
-10. optionally runs the experimental bond workflow when compiled in
+10. optionally run the experimental bond workflow when compiled in
-11. saves the analyzed model back to SQLite under `saved_key_tag`
+11. save the analyzed model back to SQLite under `saved_key_tag`

-This command also demonstrates the intended split between:
+It also demonstrates the preferred split between parse-phase setter validation and prepare-phase cross-field checks.

-- parse-phase scalar validation in setters
-- prepare-phase cross-field checks in `ValidateOptions()`

-Current prepare-time checks are:

-- `--simulation true` requires a positive `--sim-resolution`
-- `--sampling-min <= --sampling-max`
-- `--fit-min <= --fit-max`

 ### 8.2 `potential_display`

-This is the clearest example of the "load saved models, then dispatch a strategy object" pattern.
+`potential_display` is the clearest example of the "load saved models, then dispatch a strategy object" pattern.

 Its workflow is: